 - Chop the bacon strips

 - In a large bowl, toss together the sprouts, cubed squash, cranberries, bacon pieces, thyme leaves, and 2 tbsp of the reserved bacon grease.

-Spread the vegetable mixture evenly on prepared baking sheet.
+- Spread the vegetable mixture evenly on the prepared baking sheet.

 - whisk together maple syrup and balsamic vinegar

-Remove from oven and toss lightly with maple balsamic dressing, and salt and pepper to taste.
+- Remove from oven and toss lightly with maple balsamic dressing.
+Sprinkle with salt and pepper.
 Serve immediately.